rust-lang/rust/text/0000-clamp.md

 }
 ```

-Likely locations would be in std::cmp::clamp implemented for all Ord types, and a special version implemented for f32 and f64.
+Likely locations would be on the Ord trait, and a special version implemented for f32 and f64.
 The f32 and f64 versions could live either in std::cmp or in the primitive types themselves.
 There are good arguments for either
 location.